More than 3,189 sexual assault survivors helped since 2023

 "*" indicates required fields

-- The three Alexander brothers were arrested on December 11, 2024 and face federal criminal charges related to sex trafficking.
+• The three Alexander brothers were arrested on December 11, 2024 and face federal criminal charges related to sex trafficking.

-- If the Alexander brothers have sexually abused you or someone you know, you have legal rights and options, including the ability to report the abuse to law enforcement and eligibility to file a lawsuit that may prevent future harm.
+• If the Alexander brothers have sexually abused you or someone you know, you have legal rights and options, including the ability to report the abuse to law enforcement and eligibility to file a lawsuit that may prevent future harm.

-The Alexander Brothers: History & Overview of Allegations
+The Alexander Brothers: Overview & Allegations

 Alon, Tal, and Oren Alexander, known as the “Alexander brothers,” are well-known NYC luxury real estate brokers.
 Tal and Oren Alexander worked at Douglas Elliman for over a decade before leaving in 2022 to open their own brokerage, Official.

 In March 2024, two women filed separate sexual abuse lawsuits against twin brothers Oren and Alon Alexander.
 In June 2024, a third lawsuit was filed against all three brothers over an alleged 2012 sexual assault.
 Just a month later, a fourth woman filed a lawsuit against Oren Alexander, accusing him of drugging and raping her in his apartment in 2015.
+Since 2024, the number of lawsuits against the brothers has risen to nearly two dozen.

 According to a September 2024 Business Insider article, it was allegedly an open secret among wealthy social circles that the Alexander brothers mistreated women.
-According to their report, more than a dozen women have said they were raped or assaulted by the three brothers, with allegations spanning back decades.

-Specifically, all three brothers were charged with one count of conspiracy to commit sex trafficking and a separate count of sex trafficking of one woman by force, fraud or coercion.
+All three brothers were charged with one count of conspiracy to commit sex trafficking and a separate count of sex trafficking of one woman by force, fraud or coercion.
 Tor Alexander was charged with sex trafficking an additional woman.

 The three brothers were arrested in and around Miami, Florida, and were denied bail by the judge in federal court in Miami, Florida on December 12, 2024.
 Their cousin, Ohad Fisherman, is also charged in Florida but remains at large.